near-examples/collection-examples-rs/README.md

    export NEAR_ACCOUNT=example.testnet
    ```

+   If you choose to run this command in your terminal rather than adding it to your `bash` or `zsh` profile

    **Windows users:** Please look into using `set` instead of `export`, surrounding the environment variable in `%` instead of beginning with `$`.

 4. Create a subaccount to deploy a smart contract to